Skip to main content

 What are the staff-to-child ratio requirements in Wisconsin?

-DCF 251 sets minimum ratios: 1:4 for infants (under 12 months, max group 8), 1:6 for toddlers (12–24 months, max group 12), 1:10 for preschool children (2–4 years), and 1:18 for school-age children (5 and up).
-A Ratios Pilot program beginning January 2026 permits some providers to care for up to seven toddlers (18–30 months) per staff member — certification with DCF is required to participate.
+DCF 251 sets minimum ratios: 1:4 for infants (under 12 months, max group 8), 1:6 for toddlers (12-24 months, max group 12), 1:10 for preschool children (2-4 years), and 1:18 for school-age children (5 and up).
+Check DCF directly for any pilot programs or ratio exceptions that may apply to your license.

 Does childcare software need to match Wisconsin's specific reporting format?